ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 <div class="important">

-All {{ site.data.product.title }} databases in a multi-region deployment must use the same security key.
+All {{ site.data.product.title_short }} databases in a multi-region deployment must use the same security key.

 </div>

 ##### Creating a Region

-In principle, a region is created when you set up your {{ site.data.product.title }}
+In principle, a region is created when you set up your {{ site.data.product.title_short }}
 environment on the first appliance for the region.
 However, you can also create a region on an appliance where a database has already been set up.
 This process involves dropping and rebuilding the existing database